A heartfelt plea that we stop locking everything.

 That sounds very dangerous!
 But, that’s what Our Lord said.
 So… Ahh… I’m very loth to disagree with it.

 And so, this kind of seems to apply to cars.
 This is why I started leaving my car unlocked.
 Because, here’s my reasoning.
 I was thinking, “Well, okay, if someone asked me for my coat, or my… to go with them.
 If someone asked me to go with them for a mile, that seems to be traveling, right?
 Like, going somewhere, using up my time traveling with them somewhere.
 It seems like what it means is that you should be willing to do what people ask.
 So if someone asked me for my car keys, should I give them to them?
 It seems like the principle applies here!
 What should we withhold from people if they ask?
 And it also says “Ask and you shall receive.
 Ask and it will be given to you.”
-So it seems to be a principle that when people ask for things, they get them, and we are supposed to, as Christians, uphold that principle, and so, if I were to have my car keys with me, and someone’s like “hey give me your car keys, I want to take your car somewhere.”
+So it seems to be a principle that when people ask for things, they get them, and we are supposed to, as Christians, uphold that principle, so, if I were to have my car keys with me, and someone’s like “hey give me your car keys, I want to take your car somewhere.”
 I feel like I should do that?
 I mean, it seems like that’s what He’s saying.

-And maybe, again, I don’t leave the keys in the ignition… very often.
+And maybe, and again, I don’t leave the keys in the ignition… very often.
 Sometimes I do by accident, but not very often.
 I don’t intentionally do that… but maybe I should?
 I don’t know!
 See?
 I don’t know!
 It’s very… it’s a very challenging… it’s very challenging to be like “Okay, what does this mean?
 To own things?
 To posses something?
 What do our possessions mean?
 Does it mean that we’re supposed to…” And we’re supposed to be good stewards of our possessions, but does that mean that we keep people from using them?
 Or keep people from using them that we think are irresponsible?
 Or keep people from using them when their use of them would inconvenience us?

 And maybe that’s where I would draw the line.
 Maybe I would be willing to give someone my car keys if they were like, “Hey, I need to use your car” And I’d be like, “Okay, here… here you go.”
 But if someone was like, “Hey, you know, my three year old kid wants to drive your car, give me the car keys.”
 I’d be like, well, that… that’s irresponsible of me.
 Because I think of this two year old or three year old child would damage the vehicle, and maybe themselves, and hurt other people.
 That would be an irresponsible action of me to give access to this very potent tool to someone who is probably (and I can’t say with certainty) but probably incompetent in using it.
 So… Ahh, I don’t know.